-Finally, we study the formation of new links following the lockdowns.
-We find that firms with a higher supplier risk concentrate more into larger and better connected suppliers.
-At the same time, supply chains get slightly less complex, as firms become more likely to source products that require fewer inputs.
-In summary, our evidence strongly suggests that the most resilient supply chains are when suppliers are larger, inputs being purchased are more differentiated, and the number of alternative suppliers in the market is low.
+get slightly less complex, as firms now source products that require fewer inputs.
+Overall, our evidence suggests that the most resilient supply chains are when suppliers are larger, inputs more differentiated, and the number of alternative suppliers is low.

-We build on an growing research agenda on the role of production networks in shock transmission.
-International input trade is a key feature of the global economy (Hummels et al., 2001; Yi, 2003), with recent contributions by Johnson and Noguera (2012, 2017) and Caliendo and Parro (2015), and with a focus on shock transmission (Bems et al., 2010; Burstein et al., 2008; Eaton et al., 2016; Johnson, 2014).
-Also related are recent papers on the short-run transmission and amplification of natural disasters through trade links (Barrot and Sauvagnat, 2016; Boehm et al., 2019a; Carvalho et al., 2021).
-In contrast, the heterogeneous incidence of Covid-19 lockdowns across Indian districts, coupled with the size of the shock and detail in the data, offers a unique opportunity to study how firm linkages and supply chain resilience are impacted by large shocks.
+We build on a growing research agenda on the role of production networks in shock transmission.
+International input trade is a key feature of the global economy (Hummels et al., 2001; Yi, 2003), with recent contributions by Johnson and Noguera (2012, 2017) and Caliendo and Parro (2015), and a focus on shock transmission (Bems et al., 2010; Burstein et al., 2008; Johnson, 2014).
+Also related are recent papers on the short-run transmission of natural disasters through trade links (Barrot and Sauvagnat, 2016; Boehm et al., 2019a; Carvalho et al., 2021).
+In contrast, the heterogeneous incidence of Covid-19 lockdowns across Indian districts, coupled with the size of the shock and detailed data, offers a unique opportunity to study how large shocks impact firm linkages and supply-chain resilience.

-Supply chain resilience has been the focus of an emerging literature, which is primarily theoretical and quantitative (Elliot et al., 2022; Grossman et al., 2021).
+The resilience of supply chains has been the focus of an emerging theoretical and quantitative literature (Elliot et al., 2022; Grossman et al., 2021).
 A few papers leverage firm-to-firm data to calibrate models studying production networks (Arkolakis et al., 2021; Dhyne et al., 2020).
-Some model the formation of links between buyers and suppliers, but the focus is not on supply-chain resilience.
-In contrast, we use exogenous variation to identify characteristics of supply chains that make them more resilient to shocks, which is a useful input for models of supply-chain resilience.
+Some model the formation of links between firms, but the focus is not on supply-chain resilience.
+In contrast, we leverage quasi-exogenous variation in shocks to identify characteristics of supply chains that make them more resilient, which is a useful input for models of economic resilience.

 While our focus is not the Covid-19 pandemic itself, we contribute to work studying Covid-19 impacts.
-In the closed-economy setting this includes work on input-output networks (Baqaee and Farhi, 2020a,b; Barrot et al., 2020; del Rio-Chanona et al., 2020).
-In the open-economy setting, Bonadio et al. (2021) study the international transmission of the shock through global supply chains, but without microdata or link formations.
-Closely related is Cevallos Fujiy et al. (2021), who use the same data to estimate firmlevel elasticities of substitution following the shock, but do not study the extensive margin responses of supply chain linkages or emphasize supply chain resilience overall.
+In the closed-economy setting, this includes work on input-output networks (Baqaee and Farhi, 2020; Barrot et al., 2020; del Rio-Chanona et al., 2020).
+In the open-economy setting, Bonadio et al. (2021) study the international transmission of the shock through global supply chains, but without microdata.
+Closely related is Cevallos Fujiy et al. (2021), who use the same data to estimate firm-level substitution elasticities, but do not study supply-chain resilience overall.

-2 Data
+2 Data and context